 - 1. No extra credits will be given in this class. - 2.
 Grade distribution will be used if necessary. - 3.
-I will try to finish my grading within 48 hours after the test. - 4.
-Your final grade is not subject to negotiation.
+Your grades will not be posted. - 4.
+I will try to finish my grading within 48 hours after the test.

+5. Your final grade is not subject to negotiation.
 If you feel I have made an error, submit your written argument to me within one week of receiving your grade.
 Clarify the precise error I made and provide all due supporting documentation.
 If I have made an error, I will gladly correct it.
 But I will adjust grades only if I have made an error.
 I cannot and will not adjust grades based on consequences, such as hurt pride, lost scholarships, lost tuition reimbursement, lost job opportunities, or dismissals.
 Do not ask me to do so.
 It is dishonest to attempt to influence faculty in an effort to obtain a grade that you did not earn, and it will not work.